aficustree/homebridge-alarmdecoder-platform/README.md

   * Alarm system is disarmed
   * A zone has faulted
   * A zone has been restored
-* Under 'custom settings'
+* Under 'custom settings' Tab
-* URL = the ip address of your homebridge
+* URL = the ip address of your homebridge including the Port i.e. 127.0.0.1:8888
-* Port = the port as specified above
+* Path = /
 * Method = Post

 ## Supporting Other Panels